devconcept/multer-gridfs-storage/README.md

 #### Event: `'connection'`

-> Only available when the storage is created with the [`url`][url-option] option.

-This event is emitted when the MongoDb connection is opened.
+This event is emitted when the MongoDb connection is ready to use.

 *Event arguments*

  - gfs: The newly created GridFS instance
- - db: The native MongoDb database object.
+ - db: The native MongoDb database object

 This event is only triggered once.

-Note that if you only want to log events there is an api option for that
+#### Event: `'connectionFailed'`

+This event is emitted when the connection could not be opened.

+*Event arguments*

+ - err: The connection error

+This event only triggers once.
+Only one of `connection` or `connectionFailed ` will be fired.

 #### Event: `'file'`